EvanMckenna/MusicSearch/README.md

 ## Home Controller

 The home controller is a simple page which displays what the app is about.
 It also displays the logo and the colour palette present within the application.
-The logo was designed by myself.
+The logo was designed by myself and created using Adobe Illustrator.

 ## Search